Itchen Navigation: A Portrait

 The path along this next section of the Navigation used to become impassable in times of high flow in the river during the winter.
 The path had become eroded and water sometimes overflowed the path.
 During the summer, it had become increasingly difficult to walk along the path between the junction and Tumbling Bay.
 Before the 1980s the much of the path ran along the course of the original towing path on top of the bank.
 However, a fence was erected very close or, in places, even on that path.
 Subsequently, vegetation, including bushes and even trees, had become established along here, protected by the barbed wire fence.
 The result was that, in places, walkers had to resort to walking along the side of the towing path bank almost in the river.
 In winter, passage could be quite difficult with higher water levels.

-In 2011, as part of the Itchen Navigation Heritage Trail Project, the bank and path were repaired.
+In 2011, as part of the Itchen Navigation Heritage Trail Project, the bank and path were replaced in a position slightly nearer the water channel.
 In order to minimise the impact of this work, a monorail system was employed.
-More details about this can be found in the next section of this description.
+More details about this can be found in the next section of this portrait.
 Also, there is a short (27 second) video of the monorail in use on YouTube.
 The monorail is shown where it crossed the Navigation from the offside to the towing path near the junction of the cut to Twyford Lane End Lock.
-Further information about the work done by the contractor, including the monorail system, can be found on the website of Olympic Aquatic Engineers.
+Further information about the work done by the contractor, including the monorail system, can be found on the website of Olympic Aquatic Engineers (NB This website is currently visible but seems to use out of date presentation methods).

 Unfenced towing path